marekzan/veno/examples/CONFIG.md

 ### Artifacthub

-For the package value you just take the part of the url with the `kind/organization/packagename`
+For the identifier value you just take the part of the url with the `kind/organization/packagename`

 ```
 {